How to Make a Macrame Dream Catcher

 And the final step is to wrap the small inner metal ring with the macrame cord.
 Cut about 60″ and start where the two rings meet.
 You can use glue to attach it in the back and then keep wrapping around just like you did for the larger metal ring.
 Once you get to the other side, glue the end behind the double section and you are done!

-I hope you will enjoy this Crochet Earrings tutorial as much as I do.
-Comment below if you have any questions and show off your own Crochet Earrings creations here and on Instagram #kaileacrafts
+I hope you will enjoy this Macrame Dream Catcher Tutorial as much as I do.
+Comment below if you have any questions and show off your own Macrame Dream Catcher Creations here and on Instagram #kaileacrafts